thequeenofclubs/MinecraftServer/README.md

 #### Whitelist
 The current list of whitelisted players can be found on the wiki [here](/MinecraftServer/whitelist).
+Use this to see if your friends are able to join.

 #### Wiki
 Thanks to Gabe's hard work, the server now has a WIP Wiki!